mscmukala/GenAI-RAG-OS-HandsOn/Hands-on Playbook.md

   - Under **RAG configuration**:
     - **Name:** `<of your choice>`
     - **Description:**
-      `Use knowledge to provide advanced medical reasoning.
+      `Use knowledgebase to provide advanced medical reasoning.
 Researches solutions to provided questions which are verifiable medical problems.
-Those responses are validated through a medical verifier.`
+Those responses are validated through a medical practitioner.`

 **Step 5:**
 Set compute and networking: